All hail the king of planets and its many mysteries.

 Understanding the long-term weather on Jupiter will also help scientists solve mysteries such as why its Great Red Spot is shrinking.
 This storm feature has been known to astronomers ever since telescopes were first available in the early 1600s.
-But since 1930, astronomers have noticed the storm getting smaller and smaller; in 2014 it was at its smallest stature ever.
 Once estimated as large enough to fit three Earths across its width, the storm is now no bigger than Earth's diameter.

 5. How does the interior of Jupiter rotate?

 When you look at the exterior of Jupiter, you can see that the zones and bands don't move in concert with each other.
 There are changes in their rotation and sizes from night to night, changes that are even apparent in amateur telescopes.

 Deeper down in Jupiter's atmosphere, what is happening is even less understood.
 To date, planetary probes have mostly been looking at the surface of the giant planet.
 Juno's work suggests that the interior may in fact move as a "nearly rigid body", according to NASA (opens in new tab), which is opposite to how one would expect gases to behave.

 Figuring out the transition between the surface, fluid weather into this zone will be a task for Juno in its final years, as the interior of Jupiter may be indicative of the structure at Saturn and other gas giants.

 Related: Jupiter's atmosphere, composition and the Great Red Spot

 6. How and where does the magnetic field originate?

 The magnetic fields found around planets like Earth are thought to be caused by the flow of liquids within the core (in the case of Earth, the fluid is iron).
 Things are more complicated on Jupiter, however.